 Each year Canadian Black Book conducts a poll with IPSOS of Canadian vehicle consumers.
 We asked about consumers’ reactions to a $0.25 increase in gas prices.
 The study indicates that 28% of Canadians would consider buying a smaller vehicle and/or switching the type of vehicle they buy.
 This, in my mind, does show that consumers are prepared to be flexible if the gas price environment changes.
 At the same time, we should note that 27% of consumers said they would not make a change in their purchase decision.

 Used truck price trends

-When referencing the CBB Used Vehicle Value Index we see the full-size pick-up segment, unlike the industry wide price index, is not currently at an all time high for retained value of two to six-year-old vehicles.
-They hit their all time high of 108.6 two years ago in August 2016.
+When referencing the CBB Used Vehicle Value Index we see the full-size pick-up segment, unlike the industry-wide price index, is not currently at an all-time high for the retained value of two to six-year-old vehicles.
+They hit all time high of 108.6 two years ago in August 2016.
 Since then values have fallen by approximately 4%.
 This is only a small decline, but prices have adjusted downward, which I surmise is due to rising supply in both the U.S. and Canada.

 It is important to note that pick-ups are even more sensitive to economic factors than other trucks/SUVs.
 As you might imagine, if the Canadian economy slows, trucks are not needed to deliver goods and services to customers, or fleet operators may try to run existing trucks a bit longer to save money.
 During the full economic barn fire going on in 2009, truck prices were more than 40% lower than today.
 We consider inflation and model year changeovers in this analysis, making that 40% as dramatic as it sounds.